AlexWatson1212/embracing-authenticity/_pages/self-discovery.md

       Self-discovery can stir up memories, emotions, or trauma that have been buried for years.
 If you don’t have much support right now, we encourage you to be gentle with yourself.
 Take your time.
 There’s no rush.
 And if possible, consider walking this path with a therapist, guide, or trusted support.
 You don’t have to do this alone — and we wouldn’t recommend it.</p>
     </div>

+    <p><strong>This isn’t a course.
+It’s not something you “complete.”</strong><br>
+    It’s a path to walk at your own pace — gently, honestly, and with enough space to actually feel.
+Along the way, you’ll meet tools, reflections, and insights I’ve gathered on my own healing path.
+Use what helps.
+Leave what doesn’t.</p>

     <div style="margin: 2rem 0;">
       <h3>📔 Downloadable Notion Template</h3>
       <p>If you'd like a companion to help track your journey and gently guide your reflections, here’s a Notion template you can use or duplicate:</p>